Ex-president racks up $87,500 more per day on $354.9 million judgment - ExBulletin

 Judge Arthur Engoron ordered Trump and companies he controls to pay $354.9 million in the civil fraud case accusing Trump and his associates of false valuations on financial statements for personal gain.
 This case consists of three separate penalties of $168 million, $126.8 million and $60 million.

-Including interest, Trump actually owed $453.5 million as of Friday, according to the New York attorney general's office, based on a 9 percent interest rate that Engoron said began to accrue on fines in March 2019, May 2022 and June 2023, respectively, adding $98.6 million to the amount Trump owes.
+By the time Engoron's formal judgment was issued on February 23, Trump actually owed $454.2 million, which includes a 9% interest rate that Engoron said began to accrue on fines in March 2019, May 2022 and June 2023, respectively, adding $99 million to Trump's total. .

+While interest before the judgment was entered stood at a rate of $87,502 per day, it now increases by $111,984 per day, according to the New York Attorney General's Office, representing nine percent of the total of $454.2 million which includes past interest. judgment interests.

-This interest will continue to accrue until it is paid, even if Trump appeals the decision, which will not prevent him from having to post an appeal bond or place money on a account controlled by the court.
+This interest will continue to accrue until it is paid, even if Trump appeals the decision, which will not prevent him from having to post an appeal bond or place money on a account controlled by the court to cover the amount he owes plus an additional percentage for interest as it accrues. .

-That means that as of Tuesday, four days after Engoron's ruling Friday, Trump now owes $453.9 million, according to a penalty calculator created by Associated Press reporter Mike Sislak, adding about $350,000 to his total.
+That means that as of Tuesday, four days after the formal judgment was issued Friday, and 11 days after Engoron's initial ruling, Trump now owes $454.6 million, according to a penalty calculator created by Associated Press reporter Mike Sislak.

 To monitor

-At the 9% interest rate, Trump will owe about $454.2 million on Friday, a week after the decision, $456 million per month from the March 16 decision and $469.5 million six months after that. the decision of August 16. continues for another year, it owes $485.6 million as of February 16, 2025.
+At the 9% interest rate, Trump will owe about $454.9 million as of Friday, two weeks after Engoron's initial decision, $456.6 million per month from the March 16 decision and $473.8 million dollars six months after the August 16 decision.
+The case continues for another year, he owes $494.4 million as of February 16, 2025.

 Tangent